Azure-Samples/network-java-manage-virtual-network/README.md

 ---
 services: compute
 platforms: java
-author: anuamd
+author: anuchandy
 ---

 #Getting Started with Network - Manage Virtual Network - in Java #

-  Azure Network sample for managing virtual networks -
+Network: Manage Virtual Network Sample (for 1.0.0-beta2) - demonstrates how to perform common tasks using the Microsoft Azure Network service.

    - Create a virtual network with Subnets
    - Update a virtual network
    - Create virtual machines in the virtual network subnets